RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-logs.md

 ---

 ## Logs
-Each redis-enterprise container stores it's logs under `/var/opt/redislabs/log`.
+Each redis-enterprise container stores its logs under `/var/opt/redislabs/log`.
 When using persistent storage this path is automatically mounted to the `redis-enterprise-storage` volume.
 This volume can easily be accessed by a sidecar, i.e. a container residing on the same pod.

-For example, in the rec spec you can add a side container, such as a busybox, and mount the logs to there
+For example, in the REC (Redis Enterprise Cluster) spec you can add a sidecar container, such as a busybox, and mount the logs to there:
 ```yaml
 sideContainersSpec:
   - name: busybox